XoopsDocs/xoonips-tutorial/en/book/chapter5how_to_operate_a_xoonips_database_website.md

-## Chapter�5.�How to operate a XooNIps database website {#chapter-5-how-to-operate-a-xoonips-database-website}
+## Chapter 5.
+How to operate a XooNIps database website {#chapter-5-how-to-operate-a-xoonips-database-website}

 This chapter shows the basic operations of a XooNIps database site.